NVIDIA/MDL-SDK/README.md

     directory.

-7. For Visual Studio 2015, you may have to adapt the `Target Platform Version` under `General` in the `dxr` project properties to `10.0.17763.0` to avoid getting build errors.
-For newer Visual Studio versions, CMake will use the correct platform version.
+7. For Visual Studio 2015, you may have to adapt the `Target Platform Version` under `General` in the example and third-party project properties to avoid getting build errors.
+    CMake is configured to select the latest SDK installed.
+Select `10.0.18362.0` manually if you have the SDK installed.
+Otherwise, select version `10.0.17763.0`.
+    For later Visual Studio versions, CMake will use the correct platform version.

 8. Use Visual Studio to build the MDL SDK library, the MDL Core library, and the examples.
 When running the examples using the Visual Studio debugger,